pleumann/pasta80/README.md

 to run it in an interactive mode that has an interface reminiscient of Turbo Pascal 3.0.

-When started in an ordinary terminal, this mode relies on the editor `nano` being present on your system (on MacOS you might want to install the real `nano` via a package manager because Apple sells yu the much more limited `pico` editor as `nano`).
+When started in an ordinary terminal, this mode relies on the editor `nano` being present on your system (on MacOS you might want to install the real `nano` via a package manager because Apple sells you the much more limited `pico` editor as `nano`).

 You can also run it in a shell within Visual Studio Code, in which case it would automatically use VSC's editor (via the `code` command, which, on a Mac, you might [have to make available from VCS's settings](https://code.visualstudio.com/docs/setup/mac#_configure-the-path-with-vs-code)).

 In both cases `tnylpo` is expected to be available for running CP/M programs.
 Press \<R\> to run a program in line mode and \<Shift-R\> to run it in full-screen mode.